2006 World Baseball Classic: Controversies

-The World Anti-Doping Agency criticized IBAF's drug testing program and threatened to withdraw sanction of the event.
+The World Anti-Doping Agency criticized IBAF's drug testing program and threatened to withdraw sanction of the event under claims the MLB was attempting to "brush the issue under the carpet."
 South Korean pitcher Myung-hwan Park tested positive for a banned substance during the event, and he was subsequently kicked out of the WBC..
 Venezuelan pitcher Freddy García tested positive for marijuana.